heini208/fault_detector_spot/documentation/System_Design.md

   The standard ROS visualization tool, **RViz**, is used extensively for monitoring the system's state, including visualizing the generated map, the robot's estimated pose, planned navigation paths, and sensor data.

 * **Documentation**
   The text of this thesis was written by the author.
-Formatting as well as grammatical and semantic refinement was assisted by generative AI tools, including Google's Gemini 2.5 Pro and OpenAI's ChatGPT 5.1.
+Formatting as well as grammatical and semantic refinement was assisted by generative AI tools, including
+  Google's Gemini 2.5 Pro and OpenAI's ChatGPT 5.1.
   Diagrams were created using Draw.io.

 ## 13.2 System Summary and Integration

-The architecture of the Fault Detector Spot system is defined by its modularity and the clear separation of concerns, managed by a central behavior tree.
+The architecture of the Fault Detector Spot system is defined by its modularity and the clear separation of concerns, managed by a central behaviour tree.
 The system successfully integrates three primary capabilities, Local Motion Control, Mapping and Navigation, and Command Recording, into one system, all managed through a flexible command interface.

-At its core, the behavior tree runs three parallel subtrees for **Sensing**, **Command Execution**, and **Feedback**.
+At its core, the behaviour tree runs three parallel subtrees for **Sensing**, **Command Execution**, and **Feedback**.
 This design ensures that the system is always aware of its environment and user inputs, can execute commands in a controlled and sequential manner, and provides continuous, real-time feedback to the operator.